RackHD/RackHD/test/stream-monitor/flogging/README.md

 This logging system is part of the overall 'stream_monitor' nose plugin, but can in theory work independently of that.
-This document starts with a set of examples for how someone working with run_test.py might accomplish different different use-cases.
+This document starts with a set of examples for how someone working with run_test.py might accomplish different use-cases.
 After that, it goes on to describe the basic structure of the logging system, the options available to control it, and how to use it within FIT tests.